Livioni/livioni.github.io/_pages/about.md

 *2023.12.16 🎉🎉* Won the First Prize of The 20th China Post-Graduate Mathematical Contest in Modeling and the [Champion of Mathematical Modeling Star](https://grd.bit.edu.cn/yyxw2/2c449ef260f448f2b7f6196d84c6c444.htm).

-*2022.08.31* 🎉🎉 The paper “*Lore: A Learning-based Approach for Workflow Scheduling*” has been accepted as a poster paper in RACS 2022.

 *2022.07.11*  🎉🎉 Received an acceptance letter from the School of Automation, Beijing Institute of Technology!

-*2022.06*  🎉🎉  My graduation thesis was awarded as BUCT Excellent graduation thesis!

 # 📝 Publications